-Born in Australia, Lyric-Coloratura Mezzo-Soprano, Allegra Giagu, made her Sydney Opera House début at eleven years old—engaged by Opera Australia, the Australian Chamber Orchestra and the Sydney Symphony Orchestra.
-She stepped into the spotlight as soloist for the Edinburgh Military Tattoo—Salute to Australia, which led her to the Guildhall School of Music and Drama and the Royal College of Music.
+Born in Australia and starting her performing life as a Flamenco dancer, Lyric-Coloratura Mezzo-Soprano, Allegra Giagu, sang her first notes at the Sydney Opera House by the age of eleven.
+By sixteen, she had been engaged by the Australian Chamber Orchestra and the Sydney Symphony Orchestra, the Opera Australia Children's Chorus and Gondwana Voices.
+She stepped into the spotlight with the Edinburgh Military Tattoo—Salute to Australia and relocated to London, attending the Guildhall School of Music & Drama and the Royal College of Music.

-Allegra is known for her contribution to the Oscar Nominated and Ivor Award winning Anna Karenina film soundtrack, and to FOXTEL’s new mini-series Fighting Season.
-Past engagements include performances on London's West End, the Story of Christmas with Dame Judi Dench for Classic FM and creative associations with Brett Dean, Michael Leunig, Neil Finn, Richard Tognetti and Russell Crowe.
+Allegra is known for her contribution to Dario Marianelli's Oscar Nominated and Ivor Award winning Anna Karenina film soundtrack.
+She released an album for ABC Classics last October with Evergreen Ensemble entitled Curious Caledonians, and made her debut with Pinchgut Opera in 2017.
+Past engagements include performances on London's West End, the Story of Christmas with Dame Judi Dench for Classic FM and associations with Richard Tognetti, Brett Dean, Michael Leunig, Neil Finn and Russell Crowe.
 Allegra has featured in the New York Times, The Age, Sunday Telegraph, Sydney Morning Herald, LIMELIGHT, The Stage and others.

 Shane Lestideau is a musician with a variety of experiences gathered over nearly every continent of the globe.
 Fortunate enough to have aquired a parallel education in both Classical and Traditional irish and scottish music in Australia, she has gone on to work with baroque ensembles on some of the most prestigious stages in France, fiddled her way around Ireland and Scotland, and performed and recorded with dozens of top